Stanford-ILIAD/PantheonRL/README.md

 Adapted from the block construction task from https://github.com/cogtoolslab/compositional-abstractions

 <a id="2">[2]</a>
-Adapted from the Human-Aware_Rl / Overcooked AI package from https://github.com/HumanCompatibleAI/human_aware_rl
+Adapted from the Human_Aware_Rl / Overcooked AI package from https://github.com/HumanCompatibleAI/human_aware_rl

 ## Acknowledgments